 You Have a Poorly Defined Jawline

-You may also be a good candidate for this procedure if you have a poorly defined jawline.
+You may also be a good candidate for a neck lift if you have a poorly defined jawline.
 One of the first signs of aging is sagging jowls that occur when the cheeks lose their volume.
 Unfortunately, once that skin starts to sag, augmenting the cheeks isn’t always enough to tighten the sagging skin.
 This procedure can be used to remove any excess skin there may be along the jawline and lift and tighten the remaining skin.

 Please note, it is very important that you discuss all of your aesthetic concerns with Dr. Steven Dayan when you come in for your initial evaluation.
 In some cases, platysmaplasty is enough to eliminate jowls.
 However, in other cases, a lower facelift must be combined with platysmaplasty to give you the look you want.
 This really comes down to the cause of your poorly defined jawlines and how tight your lower facial skin is.